-(i) Classification and measurement of financial assets and liabilities liabilities.
-The impact of IFRS 9 on the classification and measurement of financial assets is set out below.
+(i) Classification and measurement of financial assets and liabilities

 IFRS 9 largely retains the existing requirements in IAS 39 for the classification and measurement of financial liabilities.
 However, it eliminates the previous IAS 39 categories for financial assets held to maturity, loans and receivables, and available for sale.